 Child Rights in Sri Lanka

-Against a backdrop of civil conflict and natural disasters, Sri Lanka has done well to advance the situation of children across the country including action to address child labour - yet challenges persist.
+Against a backdrop of civil unrest, economic collapse and natural disasters, Sri Lanka has done well to advance the situation of children across the country including action to address child labour - yet challenges persist.
 Today 2.3% of the country’s 4.5 million children are working, half of which are engaged in child labour and some engage in the worst forms of child labour.

 Supporting You in Sri Lanka

-Through our close partnership with Save the Children Sri Lanka, The Centre is working with businesses in the tea sector to conduct child rights and risk assessments to help different actors along the team supply chain deepen their understanding of child rights risks in plantation settings.
+The Centre has an office and full-time staff in Sri Lanka and is working in close partnership with Save the Children to implement the Mother and Child-Friendly Seal for Responsible Business – an initiative that is currently targeting business entities in the tea sector but will be scaled to other industries in the future.
+The Centre has also conducted child rights and risk assessments to help different actors along the tea supply chain to deepen their understanding of child rights risks in plantation settings.
 All of The Centre’s services are available in Sri Lanka.

 Browse Our Work in Sri Lanka